DrDejaVuNG/super/packages/flutter_super/README.md

 }
 ```

-By separating the logic into the `HomeController` and the UI into the `HomeView`, the application achieves a clear separation of concerns between the business logic layer and the presentational layer.
-The `HomeView` widget is responsible for rendering the UI based on the state provided by the `HomeController`, while the `HomeController` handles the underlying logic and state management for the counter functionality.
+By separating the logic into the `CountNotifier` class and the UI into the `HomeView`, the application achieves a clear separation of concerns between the business logic layer and the presentation layer.
+The `HomeView` widget is responsible for rendering the UI based on the state provided by the `CountNotifier`, while the `CountNotifier` handles the underlying logic and state management for the count functionality.

 <br>